Wandalen/wTools/module/core/former/spec.md

 *   **Rule SC-1 (Full Construction):** If **no** fields of a struct or enum variant are marked with `#[former_ignore]`, the generated standalone constructor will take all fields as arguments and return the final, constructed instance (`Self`).
 *   **Rule SC-2 (Partial Construction):** If **any** fields of a struct or enum variant are marked with `#[former_ignore]`, the generated standalone constructor will take only the non-ignored fields as arguments and return an instance of the `Former` (`...Former`), pre-initialized with those arguments.

+**⚠️ Breaking Change Notice**: This specification represents the current behavior.
+Previous versions may have implemented different patterns where standalone constructors always returned `Former` instances.
+Manual implementations following the old pattern need to be updated to match the new specification for consistency.

 #### 2.3.
 Attribute Reference